Archana00N/FrostHack/README.md

 <br />State, City, Company_name, Person_name, Contact_number (type: bigint) with sufficient size(min 50 each).
 <br />Then, import the given csv file.
 Then you can open the main program (index.html) in your browser.

 The CSS and JS file, along with the php files are present in the repo.
+Have used mysqli as well.
 <br />Picture used is from the website https://pixabay.com/

 **Credits**<br />